hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**March 31, 2022**

+Today I installed the latest Visual Studio 2022 Community Edition on my old desktop as the AWS exercise activity requires VS on Windows only.
+This will take some time this evening so I will look to pick up on completing the activity tomorrow.

+In the meantime, i can look at another AWS course.

 **March 30, 2022**

 Getting Started with .NET on AWS (1hr 30min)